 Sharing flight time can be difficult in a remote area, but if you're in an area with a semi-large flight school, you should have no problem finding someone who is willing to share flight expenses.
-You can both log the time, but the bill is cut in half — a nice bargain if you're out flying around anyway.
+You can both log the time, but the bill is cut in half—a nice bargain if you're out flying around anyway.

 10Join the Military

-Military flying isn't the right option for every pilot, but for those that are willing and able to work hard and sacrifice a few years of their lives to live at the whim of the military, it's a great option.
+Military flying isn't the right option for every pilot, but for those who are willing and able to work hard and sacrifice a few years of their lives to live at the whim of the military, it's a great option.

 If the airlines are your goal, then a military flying career will get you there easily.
 Air Force pilots learn valuable life skills along with gaining that valuable turbine pilot-in-command time that's so highly sought after by airlines.
-And in the meantime, you'll travel the world at the controls of some really cool airplanes.
+In the meantime, you'll travel the world at the controls of some really cool airplanes.

 10 Ways Pilots Can Build Flight Time